 Rumored to have sprung, fully formed, from the skull of one of the gaming gods, he has fought, battled, spelled, and DM’d his way to the present day and, as a survivor of Catastrophe Island, may be mildly radioactive.
 Bob is also one of the few gamers who can honestly say that he was once a professional wizard.

 David Baity is an avid gamer who has been throwing odd shaped dice for 37 years.
 After being introduced to DCC RPG in 2013 David decided to try his hand at writing.
 His first adventure The Carnival of the Damned is available from Purple Sorcerer Games.
 David’s second adventure, Escape from Innsmouth, appeared in Sanctum Secorum Companion #9.
-His latest project, Dark Trails, is a Lovecraftian Western setting.
+His latest project, Weird Frontiers, is a Lovecraftian Western setting.
 David has also made contributions to the Gong Farmers Almanac and a future issue of Crawling Under a Broken Moon.

 When not gaming, David can be found plying his trade as a hydro-engineer (firefighter) on deck 46 of the Warden, spending time with his favorite miniature pot-bellied lion, or inducing clown-related nightmares.